An official website of the State of Oregon

 It is important that you provide this wage information promptly, if requested, and respond to any related inquiries to assist with the timely and accurate payment of benefits.

 You can contact the worker and keep in touch throughout the claims process.
-Let the worker know you are concerned with his or her well-being.
+Let the worker know you are concerned with their well-being.
 Keep communication lines open, and you and your employee will not likely become adversaries.

 You can contact the injured worker’s physician at any time and ask for the conditions under which the worker can return to work.
 You have a right to keep abreast of the worker’s condition or to facilitate an early return to a modified or regular job, with the physician’s approval.
-The worker must participate in his or her physical rehabilitation to the fullest extent possible.
+The worker must participate in their physical rehabilitation to the fullest extent possible.

 Getting the worker back to work at modified duty can save you money and benefit the worker.
 Under modified duty, if the worker receives full pay, your insurance carrier pays the worker nothing, and time-loss costs stop.
 This will decrease the effect the claim will have on future insurance costs.
 Also, the sooner the worker returns to work, the better the chance of a more complete recovery.
 There are some restrictions on what an employer may offer as modified work.
 Refer questions to your insurer.